Our neighbors need us more than ever!

 Location: City Heights

-Walker Elementary School – Of the more than 400 students at Walker Elementary School, nearly half are emerging bi-lingual, 80% receive free or reduced lunch, and 20% don’t have stable housing.
+Walker Elementary School – (Registration Closed) Of the more than 400 students at Walker Elementary School, nearly half are emerging bi-lingual, 80% receive free or reduced lunch, and 20% don’t have stable housing.
 To help support this school, volunteers will work outside on various projects, including painting classroom doors, leveling books for the guided reading rooms, and improvements to staff lounge.
 Time: 9am – 12pm

 Location: Mira Mesa